lingtalfi/webmaster-wizard/README.md

 ### What does this command do?

-The above commands are almost just aliases for corresponding bash commands:
+The above commands are almost just aliases for simple bash commands.
+Here are some correspondances between the wwiz commands and the bash commands.

 - downloadDb